-We print all our canvases on Breathing Color Lyve canvas.
-This award-winning canvas offers great detail, colour and contrast.
-Lyve canvas has a bright white surface, and is woven from a poly-cotton blend using an acid-free, neutral pH coating.
-We then coat each canvas with either Artshield Satinex UV, or Artshield Mattex UV laminates.
-Both laminates are designed to protect your print from dust, humidity, ultraviolet, and surface scuffs.
+We print all our canvases on canvas that offers great detail, colour and contrast.
+Our canvas has a bright white surface, and is woven from a poly-cotton blend using an acid-free, neutral pH coating.
+We then coat each canvas with Artshield Satinex UV laminate.
+UV laminates are designed to protect your print from dust, humidity, ultraviolet, and surface scuffs.
 The final result looks great, and stays that way for a long time.

 We stretch all canvases on made-to-order stretcher bar frames.
-We can build bars custom-sized for your print, ranging anywhere from 8×12″ up to 50×70″, or even larger.
-Stretcher bars come in three thicknesses: low profile (3/4″), standard (1-1/2″) and thick (2″).
-Bars are braced across and in the corners, for improved stability.
+We can build bars custom-sized for your print, ranging anywhere from 12×12″ up to 50×70″, or even larger.
+Stretcher bars come in a 1-1/2″ depth.
+Bars are braced across and in the corners, for improved stability (when required).

 We offer two main types of canvas wrapping over the stretcher bars: Gallery or Museum.

 - Gallery wraps show your image on the front and sides of the canvas.
 (If you have any important image contents nears the edges of the print, be aware that a Gallery wrap will wrap around to the sides and so those edges will not be visible from in front.)

 - Museum wraps show your entire image on the front only, and the sides are finished with black fabric tape.